opensearch-project/documentation-website/_api-reference/index-apis/create-index-template.md

 Parameter | Type | Description
 :--- | :--- | :---
-`index_patterns` | String array | An array of wildcard expressions which match the names of data streams and indexes during template creation.
+`index_patterns` | String array | An array of wildcard expressions that match the names of data streams and indexes during template creation.
 Required.
 `composed_of` | String array | An ordered list of component template names.
 These templates are merged using the order specified.
 For more information, see [Using multiple component templates](#using-multiple-component-templates).
 Optional.
 `data_stream` | Object | When used, the request creates data streams and any backing indexes based on the template.
 This setting requires a matching index template.
 It can as be used with the `hidden` setting, which, when set to `true` hides the data streams backing indexes.
 Optional.
 `_meta` | Object | The optional metadata that gives details about the index template.
 Optional.
 `priority` | Integer | A number which determines which index templates take precedence during the creation of a new index or data stream.
-OpenSearch chooses the template with highest priority.
+OpenSearch chooses the template with the highest priority.
 When no priority is given, the template is assigned a `0`, signifying the lowest priority.
 Optional.
-`template` | Object | The template which includes the `aliases`, `mappings`, or `settings` for the index.
+`template` | Object | The template that includes the `aliases`, `mappings`, or `settings` for the index.
 For more information, see [#template].
 Optional.
 `version` | Integer | The version number used to manage index templates.
 Version numbers are not automatically set by OpenSearch.
 Optional.